tidymodels/workflows/tests/testthat/_snaps/broom.md

       tidy(x)
     Condition
       Error in `extract_fit_parsnip()`:
       !
-The workflow does not have a model fit.
-Have you called `fit()` yet?
+Can't extract a model fit from an untrained workflow. i Do you need to call `fit()`?

 # can't tidy the recipe of an unfit workflow